fatma-oz/Rising_Star_Pre-assignment/README.md

   * The date in the form of a timestamp has been converted to time data and made ready for analysis.
   * If the date range was between 1-90 days, the data was acquired hourly.
 Since daily data is used, the closest data to 00:00 UTC time of the day is selected.

-* Time-dependent changes in prices, market caps and volumes values ​​are visualized.
+* Time-dependent changes in prices, market caps and volumes values are visualized.

+# Tasks

   A. The daily price data in a certain date range given by the downward_trend function were compared consecutively.
 It was determined how many days the longest   downtrend was.